 I have never been the type to moderate my convictions and if I feel anything at all about something, it is bound to be in superlatives- otherwise, I tend to spare nothing but an almost offensive indifference to the uninteresting object, a response I cannot disguise to save my life.

 I reside permanently in the wonderful dimension of intense and invigorating exaggerations, but what is important to note here is that none of my reactions stem from a place of pure feeling.
 There is always an elaborate breakdown of everything I notice that my brain automatically undertakes with a vehement sort of computation.
-I see, I trope, I reference, I analyze, I understand.
+I see, I trope, I reference, I analyse, I understand.
 So when you ask me why I love or hate something, I am likely to give you precise reasons with exhaustive associations that explain which specific parts of the thing were critical to my conclusions and why exactly it was so.